LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

    - A **SHAP dependence plot** for the selected feature.
 - We save model components in the **.pkl** format and the dataset in the performant **.parquet** format for loading into the Streamlit app.

-The streamlit app can be accessed here: [Customer churn streamlit app](https://data-science-customer-churn-prediction.streamlit.app/)
+The streamlit app can be accessed here: [Customer Churn Streamlit App](https://data-science-customer-churn-prediction.streamlit.app/)

 ### Findings
- - The launched model performs well with cached data that enables one time loading and subsequent real-time interactive analysis.
+ - The launched model performs well with cached data that enables one-time loading and subsequent real-time interactive analysis.

 ---